 Robert Cochran is a professor of English at the University of Arkansas and the series editor of The Arkansas Character.

 “Open this book to any page and you will step into the shoes of an itinerant naturalist, accomplished artist, and environmental activist who took up the most quixotic of tasks—to annotate and illustrate professor Edwin B. Smith’s pioneering 580-page survey of his state’s flora.
 Imagine spending decades traipsing across mountains and fields to observe and make inquiries of every leaf, flower, and seed found within your state’s borders.
 This is work that no one asked him to do, and that had never been done before, anywhere in the world, in precisely this way.
 To call it a work of genius is not an exaggeration.
-A breathtaking work of art, science, and spirit that has been decades in the making.”
+The fact that this book exists at all is a miracle.
+Kent Bonar’s unflagging sense of wonder, his sharp powers of observation, and his down-to-earth humor are documented in this one-of-a-kind botanical treasure—a breathtaking work of art, science, and spirit that has been decades in the making.”

 —Amy Stewart, New York Times best-selling author of The Drunken Botanist